smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.2.5 =
+Update to get complete translations and use the new JavaScript methods to change language or text-direction on the fly.

 = 1.2.4 =
 Update if you rely on shortcode attributes—screens, button labels, direction, etc. will now be applied exactly as entered.